Jason-CloudG/Jason-CloudG/README.md

 - 👋 Hi, I’m @Jason-CloudG
 - 👀 I’m interested in ...
 Cloud Workloads
 - 🌱 I’m currently learning ...
-Docker, kubernetes, terraform
+Docker, terraform
 - 💞️ I’m looking to collaborate on ...
 AI & ML
 - 📫 How to reach me ... email me at venkateshkecit@gmail.com